Management System Owner: Quality Assurance Program and Group Manager / ESH&Q Training Program and Group Manager

 · Issues Management Status Reports

-The Fermilab Quality Assurance program is reviewed and approved by the Department of Energy as improvements are made.
+The Fermilab Quality Assurance program is reviewed by the Department of Energy as improvements are made.

-In lieu of formal status report meetings, the Department of Energy has representation on the Quality Assurance Subcommittee to stay current on the Fermilab Quality Assurance Program and the Quality Assurance management system.
+In lieu of formal status report meetings, the Department of Energy - Fermi Site Office has representation on the Quality Assurance Subcommittee to stay current on the Fermilab Quality Assurance Program and the Quality Management System.

-The Quality Assurance management system is monitored by a series of reviews and audits that occur throughout the year, both scheduled and ad hoc, including (but not limited to):
+The Quality management system is monitored by a series of reviews and assessments that occur throughout the year, both scheduled and ad hoc, including, but not limited to: